Inequalities and Inclusion

 Key indicator: Healthy life expectancy at birth (female)

 The geographical patterns of all mortality under 75 in Somerset are shown in the map below, taken from the OHID Local Inequalities Explorer Tool, which provides data and analysis of a range of inequalities.
-The Somerset patterns show the relationship between disadvantage measured in the IMD and ill-health.
+The Somerset patterns show the relationship between disadvantage measured in the Index of Multiple Deprivation and ill-health.

 Inequality has many dimensions, and whilst low income is significant as a cause and consequence of unfairness in society it is only part of the picture.
 Some inequalities are those considered in the Equality Act 2010, for which evidence is shown in the Somerset Intelligence Equality and Diversity webpage.
 Other groups, such as people with Special Educational Needs and Disability, people in rural areas and members of the military community, also have distinctive health conditions.